ChristopherMayes/bpy-lattice/README.md

 Blender ships with its own Python.
 On macOS, this is in a place like:

-`/Applications/Blender.app/Contents/Resources/3.4/python/bin/python3.10`
+`/Applications/Blender.app/Contents/Resources/4.0/python/bin/python3.10`

 ## Users
 Most users should install the latest release through PyPI:
-`/Applications/Blender.app/Contents/Resources/3.4/python/bin/python3.10 -m pip install bpy-lattice`
+`/Applications/Blender.app/Contents/Resources/4.0/python/bin/python3.10 -m pip install bpy-lattice`

 ## Developers
 Developers can clone this repository and install using pip and the editable flag:
-`/Applications/Blender.app/Contents/Resources/3.1/python/bin/python3.10 -m pip install -e .`
+`/Applications/Blender.app/Contents/Resources/4.0/python/bin/python3.10 -m pip install --no-dependencies -e .`

 # Usage